• Skip to primary navigation

 Instructions

 • Set the oven.
-Preheat the oven 400° F and adjust a rack to the center.
+Preheat the oven 400ยฐ F and adjust a rack to the center.

 • Roast squash.
 Cut about an inch off of the stem ends of the squash.
-Place them squash on their bases you’ve just made, and use a large Chef’s knife to slice down the center, vertically.
+Place them squash on their bases youโ€™ve just made, and use a large Chefโ€™s knife to slice down the center, vertically.
 Now scrape out the seeds with a metal spoon.
 Drizzle a bit of olive oil on a baking sheet and place all 4 halves of the squash on top, round side up.
-Roast in the preheated 400° F oven until they’re very soft, about 40 minutes.
+Roast in the preheated 400ยฐ F oven until theyโ€™re very soft, about 40 minutes.
+Here is an easy guide to follow for this.

 • Cook sausage.
-While the squash is cooking, squeeze the sausages out of their casings, and add them to a large sauté pan, and break them into bite-sized pieces.
-Turn the heat to medium and sauté until it’s cooked through.
-If the sausage doesn’t have enough fat to keep it from sticking, add olive oil to the pan.
+While the squash is cooking, squeeze the sausages out of their casings, and add them to a large sautรฉ pan and break them into bite-sized pieces.
+Turn the heat to medium and sautรฉ until itโ€™s cooked through.
+If the sausage doesnโ€™t have enough fat to keep it from sticking, add olive oil to the pan.

 • Add tomato and spinach.
-Once the vermouth has cooked off, add the nutmeg, tomato sauce and spinach.
+Mix in the tomato sauce, spinach and nutmeg.
 Stir until the spinach has totally wilted.
 Season generously to taste with salt and pepper.
-(Here’s How to Season to Taste.)
+(Hereโ€™s How to Season to Taste.)

 • Combine all of the ingredients.
-Add the spinach-sausage mixture to the large bowl of spaghetti squash, along with about 2¾ cups of the cheese.
-Mix very well, and season again with salt and pepper to taste — if necessary.
-(Here’s how.)
+Add the spinach-sausage mixture to the large bowl of spaghetti squash, along with about 2ยพ cups of the cheese.
+Mix very well, and season again with salt and pepper to taste โ€” if necessary.

 • Serve.
 You can spoon out the mixture to serve, or cut the entire squash halves into slices.
 Whatever suits you.